 2. Eliminate the Busy Work

-Try to focus on getting to a simpler state of mind.
-Let go of the really pointless things that are making you appear more busy.
+- Try to focus on getting to a simpler state of mind.
+Let go of the really pointless things that are making you appear busier.

 3. Prioritize Your Time

 Once you eliminate some of the pointless busywork, you can work on prioritizing your time.
 It never seems like we have enough time, does it?